dbrgn/angular-inview/README.md

 - `throttle`: a number indicating a millisecond value of throttle which will limit the in-view event firing rate to happen every that many milliseconds

+- `considerPageVisibility`: A boolean indicating whether or not the page visibility should be considered when marking an element as visible or not (default false).

 ### InViewContainer

 Use `in-view-container` when you have a scrollable container that contains `in-view`